Storyboards in UX/UI Design

 What are the common mistakes to avoid when creating UX storyboards?

-When creating UX storyboards, avoid these common mistakes to ensure they are effective:
+When you’re creating UX storyboards, stay away from these common mistakes to make sure they’re effective:

 1. Ignores user’s emotions: Include how the user feels at various points in the journey.
-To neglect the emotional aspect can result in a design that does not resonate with users.
+To neglect the emotional aspect can result in a design that doesn’t resonate with users.

-1. Skips steps in the process: Ensure the storyboard covers all critical steps in the user's journey.
-Missing steps can lead to misunderstandings about how the final product should function.
+1. Skips steps in the process: Make sure the storyboard covers all critical steps in the user's journey.
+Missing steps can bring about misunderstandings about how the final product should function.

 1. Not testing with users: Validate the storyboard with actual users or stakeholders.
-This feedback can reveal misunderstandings and provide insights that improve the design.
+This feedback can expose misunderstandings and give up insights that will help improve the design.

 1. No iterations: After feedback, refine the storyboard.
-Often, the first version needs adjustments to better meet the users’ needs.
-Avoid these errors to make your storyboards clear, comprehensive and user-centered.
+Often, the first version needs adjustments so it better meets the users’ needs.
+Avoid these errors and you can help make your storyboards clear, comprehensive and user-centered.

 Take our Master Class Storyboarding 101: From Ideas to Narratives with Kay Carmichael, Storyboard Artist and Teacher.